 Most of us realize by now that life can change in an instant.
 Likely by now someone you know has had a medical event that changes their life as a diagnosis was read, or an accident forever limited their freedom.
-Maybe that is your story or perhaps your life has had other struggles but have yet to experience these.
-I type with no judgement, just a thought about this one month in 1989.

 This picture was taken a couple of days after my 14th birthday.
 I am the blonde Bugle Boy there in the red shorts.
 Up until this photo my family lived together, most recently in California.